isonaj/anthonyison.com/source/_posts/kubernetes-a-beginners-guide.md

 ```

 ## Services
 We've just spent all of this time starting and stopping pods, but we haven't actually connected to it yet.
 We need a way to get in, and get directed to the pod.
 For this, we use a Service component.
-A service component is basically a load balancer that sits across the nodes and pods and directs the incoming requests where they are supposed to go.

 > A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods. - kubernetes.io

+What's that mean?
+A service component is basically a load balancer that sits across some pods and directs the incoming requests where they are supposed to go.

 ```yaml
 ---